-Brittany Avery worked at Xseed, a US studio that specializes in localizing and publishing JRPGS, for seven years as a localization producer and then left the company.
+Brittany Avery worked at Xseed, a US studio that specializes in localizing and publishing JRPGS, for seven years as a production coordinator and then localization producer before leaving the company.
 Recently she discovered that her name had been removed from the credits on a game she worked on.
 In response to the controversy, Xseed revealed a policy that caused instant backlash from developers and players.

 Yesterday on Twitter, Avery revealed the news that her name had been removed from the credits in a port of a game she worked on called The Legends Of Heroes: Trails Of Cold Steel.

 Fans of her work and the games she helped translate immediately responded, calling out Xseed on Twitter.
 Eventually, this backlash grew large enough to prompt the company to respond.
 For some reason, they decided to respond in the worst possible way ever with the reveal of a policy that only current staff members are credited.

 According to this tweet, Xseed never credits developers after they leave the company, choosing instead to only credit people who are at the company when a game launches.
 This tweet caused an even bigger backlash, this time with many developers responding.

 “Your company policy for crediting is and had been pretty bad then, and you should probably change it for the future,” said Rami Ismail, developer of popular indie games like Ridiculous Fishing and Nuclear Throne.